 What is an au pair?
-For some families who need live-in child care, hosting an au pair—a young person who comes to the United States as part of a cultural exchange program and agrees to provide full-time child care in exchange for housing and a weekly stipend—may be an ideal solution.
-Let’s take a look at the benefits and limitations of au pairs so you can decide if an au pair is the right in-home child care choice for you and your family.
+An au pair is a student between the ages of 18-26 who comes to the United States as part of a cultural exchange program and agrees to provide full-time child care in exchange for housing and a weekly stipend.
+For some families who need live-in child care, hosting an au pair may be an ideal solution.
+Below are some of the benefits and limitations so you can decide if an au pair is the right in-home child care choice for you and your family.

 The Unique Advantages of Au Pairs

 There are several pros to choosing an au pair for your childcare needs, including the following: